avcoder/unit05-lesson01/slides.md

 - Q: Given numbers array above, and base address = 2000, what is the address of `array[2]`
 - Q: Unlike JS, in C we have to declare arrays with a predefined length - why?
-- Q: How easy/difficult would it be to insert a new element at the beginning of the array?
+- Q: How easy/difficult would it be to insert a new element?

 <!--
 - contiguous